Fluo 1.2.0 documentation >> Administration >> Run Fluo in YARN

 To install the Fluo YARN launcher, you will need to obtain a distribution tarball.
 It is recommended that you

 download the latest release.
-You can also build a distribution from the master branch by following these steps
+You can also build a distribution from the main branch by following these steps

 which create a tarball in